Charles S. Murphy

 Charles Springs Murphy (August 20, 1909 – August 28, 1983) was an American attorney who served as the White House Counsel to U.S. President Harry S. Truman from 1950 to 1953.
 Prior to this, he was a staff member in the office of the legislative counsel of the U.S. Senate from 1934 to 1946 and Administrative Assistant to President Truman from 1947 to 1950.
 Subsequent to the Truman Administration, Murphy served as Under Secretary of Agriculture, from 1960 to 1965; and chairman of the Civil Aeronautics Board from 1965 to 1968.

 Biography

 Early life

-Murphy was born on a farm in Wallace, North Carolina, the son of William Faison Murphy and Kate Springs Westbrook.
-His ancestors had lived in the Lower Cape Fear area since the Colonial period.
-He was a descendant of Sedgwick Springs who fought in the American Revolution and was later appointed keeper of the Bald Head Lighthouse by President Thomas Jefferson, and a distant cousin of General Douglas MacArthur.
+Murphy was born on a farm in Wallace, North Carolina.
 During the Great Depression Murphy worked his way through college at Duke University and its law school as a night mail clerk at the post office in Durham.